 - a.
 The report must be about one of the following five categories of serious wrongdoing corrupt conduct, maladministration, serious and substantial waste of public money, breach of the GIPA Act, or local government pecuniary interest contravention; - b.
 The person making the disclosure must honestly believe on reasonable grounds that the information shows or tends to show wrongdoing; and - c.
-The report has to be made to either the Vice-Chancellor and Chief Executive Officer, the disclosure coordinator or a position nominated in this policy (see clause 40), an investigating authority or in limited circumstances to an MP or journalist (see clauses 41-48).
+The report has to be made to either the Vice-Chancellor and Chief Executive Officer , the disclosure coordinator or a position nominated in this Policy (see clause 39), an investigating authority or in limited circumstances to an MP or journalist (see clauses 40-47).

-(37) Reports by UNE representatives are not public interest disclosures if they:
+(37) Reports by UNE Representatives are not public interest disclosures if they:

-- a. mostly question the merits of government policy; and - b. are made with the sole or substantial motive of avoiding dismissal or other disciplinary action (see clauses 84-86).
+- a. mostly question the merits of government policy; and - b. are made with the sole or substantial motive of avoiding dismissal or other disciplinary action.

-Who can receive a report within UNE
+Who can receive a report within UNE?

-(38) UNE representatives are encouraged to report general wrongdoing to your supervisor.
+(38) UNE Representatives are encouraged to report general wrongdoing to your supervisor.
 However the PID Act requires that, for a report to be a public interest disclosure, it must be made to certain public officials identified in this procedure.

 (39) The following positions are the only staff within UNE who are authorised to receive a public interest disclosure.
-Any supervisor who receives a report that they believe may be a public interest disclosure is obliged to assist the UNE representative to make the report to one of the positions listed below.
-The broader responsibilities of these positions are outlined under Roles and Responsibilities (see clauses 12-16).
+Any supervisor who receives a report that they believe may be a public interest disclosure is obliged to assist the UNE Representative to make the report to one of the positions listed below.
+The broader responsibilities of these positions are outlined under Roles and Responsibilities within these Procedures.

 - a.
 Vice-Chancellor and Chief Executive Officer; - b.
 Disclosures Coordinator, Director Audit and Risk; - c.
 Disclosures Officers: - i.
-Associate Director, Human Resource Services; - ii.
-Associate Director Audit and Risk; - iii.
-Deputy Director FMS; - iv.
-Academic Manager, School of Rural Medicine;
+Associate Director Audit and Risk; - ii.
+Principal Internal Auditor, Audit and Risk; or - iii. any position that substantially replaces such a position in the future.